 The service was a little bit erratic.
 It took us ages to catch a waiter’s eye to get the dessert menu, for example, but after that, we got dessert quickly and efficiently.

 The Flying Pizza was full of Italians on Sunday, as it has been every Sunday for thirty-five years.
 It’s a relaxed and informal restaurant, child friendly and efficiently run by an apparently entirely Italian staff, prompting Jen to comment that the Italians are a stylish and good-looking people, whilst trying not to gawp at a passing waiter.

 One last point.
-There is a very, very strong chance of bumping into local resident and national treasure Sir Jimmy Saville.
+There is a very, very strong chance of bumping into local resident Jimmy Saville.
 I make no comment about this, just consider yourself warned.